 Your journey starts in Egypt’s capital: Cairo.
 It is the gateway to the Pyramids and Sphinx of Giza.
 Cairo itself is chaotic but in a fascinating way.
 Visit the mummy room in the museum, the mosque and plan to spend two days with the things to do in Cairo.

 Welcome to the world’s largest open-air museum.
 Luxor is the city where would need at least 4 days to visit all the well-preserved temples and tombs.
 Good to know: If you travel in Egypt is it required to buy a photography pass in order to take photos at most sites.

 The city has a relaxed vibe, very different from Cairo.
 You will find yourself in some ‘jaw-dropping’ moments, for example when wandering around in Valley of the Kings.
-This is where the tomb of the Tutankhamun is located.
+This is where the tomb of Tutankhamun is located.

 Day 5: Aswan

 Aswan is another great stop on the Egypt Travel Guide.
 Like Luxor, Aswan is located on the Nile.
-Therefor, sailing the Nile with a felucca from Aswan to Luxor is a popular way to travel Egypt.
+Therefore, sailing the Nile with a felucca from Aswan to Luxor is a popular way to travel Egypt.

 While in Aswan, visit the Kom Ombo and Philae Temple and plan a trip to the temple of Edfu, one of the best-preserved ancient monuments in Egypt.

 Rise and shine early and prepare for a 3-hour trip down south Egypt to visit Abu Simbel.
 The temple complex near the border with Sudan is completely carved out of the side of a rock.
 Between 1964 and 1968, the entire temple has been moved to higher ground because it was threatened to be flooded.
 An unbelievable story when you are standing in front of the massive temple.
 Read more about the colorful Nubian Village in Egypt.